Control Consistency Losses for Diffusion Bridges: Appendix

 \section{Appendix}

 The Appendix is structured as follows.
-In Appendix \ref{app:background}, we discuss related work.
-In Appendix \ref{app:method_details}, we provide more details regarding the method and present a generalised version of our algorithm.
-In Appendix \ref{app:experimental_details}, we provide experimental details and additional results.
-In Appendix \ref{app:proofs} we provide the proofs of the results in the paper.
-Finally, in Appendix \ref{app:licenses} we provide the licenses and links to the assets used in the work.
+In \Cref{app:related work}, we present an extended discussion of related work.
+In \Cref{app:method_details}, we give more details regarding the proposed method and the generalised version discussed in \Cref{sec:improvements}.
+In \Cref{app:proofs} we provide the proofs of the results in the paper.
+In \Cref{app:experimental_details}, we report experimental details and additional results.
+In \Cref{app:connections to SOC}, we discuss connections to recent approaches in the stochastic optimal control and generative modelling literature.
+Finally, in \Cref{app:licenses} we provide the licenses and links to the assets used in the work.

-\section{Related work}
+\section{Related Work}

 Diffusion bridge simulation has been the subject of extensive study over recent decades; we highlight a selection of works from the literature here.
 A common approach is to use simulations from tractable dynamics, and correct using importance-sampling \citep{Papaspiliopoulos12_ISforbridges} or Metropolis-Hastings steps. \citet{Pedersen95_bridges} use the unconditional dynamics, and \citet{Clark90_pinneddiffusions,DELYON06_bridges} utilise the Brownian bridge to ensure termination at the correct state. \citet{Schauer17_guidedbridges} consider a class of guided diffusions that includes an additional drift term while preserving tractability.
 We also highlight the works \citet{Stuart04_conditionalpaths, beskos08_mcmcbridges} who consider Langevin-type algorithms on the space of paths, \citet{Bierkens21_piecewiseMCbridges} who utilise a piecewise deterministic Monte-Carlo approach, and \citet{Lin10_MCbridges} who use an SMC-based approach.
-Often, diffusion bridges approaches are used for inferring the parameters of a discretely-observed diffusion process \citep{Elerian01_likelihoodbridges, Roberts01_MHbridgeinference, Durham02_MLE_bridges, Stramer07_likelihooddiscretebridges, Golightly08_bayesdiffusionbridges, Bladt14_simplebridges, Bladt15_multivariatebridges, vanderMuelen17_bayesguidedbridges}.
+Often, diffusion bridge approaches are used for inferring the parameters of a discretely-observed diffusion process \citep{Elerian01_likelihoodbridges, Roberts01_MHbridgeinference, Durham02_MLE_bridges, Stramer07_likelihooddiscretebridges, Golightly08_bayesdiffusionbridges, Bladt14_simplebridges, Bladt15_multivariatebridges, vanderMuelen17_bayesguidedbridges}.